grimme-lab/xtb_docs/source/CENSO_docs/censo_implementation.rst

         # dump ensemble
         self.ensemble.dump_ensemble(self._name)

-Note the ``cut`` keyword argument, which indicates wether to apply thresholds to the ensemble or not.
+Note the ``cut`` keyword argument, which indicates wether to apply thresholds to the ensemble or not and also the ``ncores`` argument, which indicates the number of cores to use for running the calculations.

 To run jobs of type ``jobtype``, the ``execute`` function from the ``parallel`` module is required.
 It will return the results for the external program calls in form of a